Alternatives#

 Aider#

-Aider is AI pair programming in your terminal.
+Aider is AI pair programming in your terminal, with excellent git integration and strong SWE-Bench performance.

 Key features: